jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/physics-maths-vs-CS-maths.md

 # Physics-maths vs CS-maths

-There is an overlap, but physics maths emphasises more linear algebra and calculus and computer science maths emphasises logic, discrete maths, computability and complexity theory.
+There is an overlap, but

+* physics-maths: linear algebra, analysis, differential equations, probability and measure theory, statistical mechanics, ...
+* CS-maths: logics (classical and non-classical), discrete maths, graph theory, category theory,  type theory, computability and complexity theory, ...

-(A good example is that "complexity" means sth different in physics-maths and in CS-maths.)
+(A good example of the difference of the two cultures is that "complexity" means sth different in physics-maths and in CS-maths.)

 Physiscs-maths is much more important and successful in SC than CS-maths.
 But CS-maths has developed an important body of methods and results over the last 60 or so years.